-Community and Government Relations - The unit operates to develop a climate of awareness and acceptance for Partnership for Strong Families (PSF) by creating and communicating clear, concise ad consistent professional messages to community stakeholders, agency staff and network providers.
-For the 2017-2018 Year, Community Relations will use a robust marketing plan to increase the positive agency awareness and recruit quality foster and adoptive parents.
-To meet the need of quality foster parents, CGR will utilize social media marketing, external presentations at churches, schools, organizations and businesses in our catchment area, and creating and displaying marketing materials to include video, photographs and graphics at strategic locations throughout the community.
-We are ensuring that our recruitment and outreach includes a target demographic that is representative and as diverse as the children we serve.
-Recruited families are then screened to ensure they support the needs of the children in our system.
+Community Relations and Recruitment (CRR) - The unit operates to develop a climate of awareness and acceptance for Partnership for Strong Families (PSF) by creating and communicating clear, concise and consistent professional messages to community stakeholders, agency staff and network providers.
+For the 2018-2019 Fiscal Year, Community Relations will use a robust marketing plan to increase the positive agency awareness and recruit quality foster and adoptive parents.
+To meet the need of quality foster parents, CRR will utilize social media marketing, external presentations at churches, schools, organizations and businesses in our catchment area, and create and display marketing materials to include video, photographs and graphics at strategic locations throughout the community.
+The CRR team ensures that recruitment and outreach includes a target demographic that is representative of the children served.
+Recruited families are then screened to ensure they support the needs of the children in the system.
 To increase the engagement and community awareness of the agency, the department will continue to facilitate the five Children's Partnership Councils in the 12 regional counties PSF serves.
-We will strive to address the community's resource gaps and bring additional partners to the table to meet these needs.
-Additional duties include the active pursuit of grants for the agency to support emergency services, recruitment, normalcy and resource centers.
-Finally, CGR will support the children in care and the families we serve by organizing annual drives such as Back to School supply drive and the holiday toy drive, Wish Upon a Star.
+The CRR team strives to address the community's resource gaps and bring additional partners to the table to meet these needs.
+Additional duties include the active pursuit of grants for the agency to support emergency services, recruitment, normalcy and prevention efforts at PSF's Resource Centers.
+Finally, CGR will support the children in care and the families served by organizing annual drives such as Back to School supply drive and the Wish Upon a Star holiday toy drive.

-Utilization Management- The department operates to identify providers, initiate the contracting process, match individualized client needs, provide service consultation, authorize client services, and evaluate the effectiveness of services delivered.
-Family Service Facilitators review referrals for accuracy and comprehensiveness, ensure packets are completed and appropriate when sent to providers, track authorizations, and act as liaisons between the workers, and provider staff.
+Utilization Management - The department operates to identify providers, initiate the contracting process, match individualized client needs, provide service consultation, authorize client services, and evaluate the effectiveness of services delivered.
+Family Service Facilitators review referrals for accuracy and comprehensiveness, ensure packets are complete and appropriate when sent to providers, track authorizations, and act as liaisons between the workers, and provider staff.
 Family Service Facilitators maintain a working knowledge of available providers, understand the complexity of each service and assist in making collaborative service decisions to assist families.
 Utilization Management also tracks service delivery and other key data points to assist in invoicing and performance measures.
 Much of the authorization, reporting and invoicing process has been linked electronically to centralize information for both PSF and for the provider agency.
 Utilization Management has also worked collaboratively with the Information Technology department to integrate provider report collection/management into the electronic referral system.
-This will be critical in creating accountability and maintaining reporting standards amongst child welfare staff and provider staff.
+This is critical in creating accountability and maintaining reporting standards amongst child welfare staff and provider staff.